Julian Castro says Iowa shouldn't be first in presidential nominations

 “It just doesn’t make sense,” the Texas Democrat said Monday after attending a Veterans Day observance in Cedar Rapids.
 “That’s the truth.
 Not a lot of people are willing to say it.”

-Castro said he holds no animus toward Iowans, but doesn’t think Iowa — or New Hampshire, which hosts the first primary eight days after the Iowa caucuses in February — is representative of the demographics of the nation or the Democratic Party.

-“I have tremendous respect for the people of Iowa and New Hampshire,” said Castro, a Hispanic candidate.
+“I have tremendous respect for the people of Iowa and New Hampshire,” he said.
 “They take the process very seriously.
+I’ve enjoyed the fact that people will go out to town halls and listen to many different candidates before they make up their minds.”

+However, he believes the nomination contest should not start in Iowa, which “does not reflect demographically either the United States or, certainly not, the Democratic Party.”

-I’ve enjoyed the fact that people will go out to town halls and listen to many different candidates before they make up their minds.
-However, Iowa has had the caucus since 1972 and our country has changed a lot since 1972.
-The Democratic Party has changed a lot since 1972.”
+“Iowa has had the caucus since 1972 and our country has changed a lot since 1972.
+The Democratic Party has changed a lot since 1972,” said Castro, a Hispanic.

 Iowa is 91 percent white and 21 percent of its voting-age adults are senior citizens, according to census data.
 The United States is 76 percent white, and 16 percent of the population is 65 or older.

-Castro acknowledged that his comments, which he first made Sunday on NBC News, might not be universally popular with the state’s political activists.
+Castro acknowledged that his comments, which he first made Sunday on NBC News, might not be popular with the state’s political activists.
 But he thinks many Iowans see his point.

 ARTICLE CONTINUES BELOW ADVERTISEMENT